Where’s the “Peace on Earth” that Jesus Came to Bring?!

 A very common mistake people make in misunderstanding Jesus’ purpose is this: Jesus did not come to bring “peace on earth” and “goodwill toward men” between people.
-We know that Jesus came to die for our sins, and you certainly are aware that there is no peace on earth at any given time.
+We know that Jesus came to die for our sins, and you certainly are aware that there is no peace across the earth at any given time.
 Jesus’ death on the cross accomplished this: Peace on earth, between sinful man and holy God, and He took God’s wrath upon Himself, ensuring God’s good will toward mankind, all those who will accept Jesus’ death on the cross as the propitiation for sin.
-That is a total game-changer!
 THAT is the Good News that should be on a Christmas card!

-Wars and pain and death and evil acts and trauma will never cease as long as there is sin in the world, but there is peace between God and man once again, the way God intended it to be when He formed man on the sixth day of creation.
-Isaiah 53:11 says that, “…when He sees all that has been accomplished by His anguish, He will be satisfied.“ 2 Corinthians 5:21 says, “God made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
-The beauty and magic of the Christmas season, the real reason we sing about “peace on earth” is because the wrath of God for sin was satisfied by the blood shed by His innocent, blameless Son and when God looks at you, at your worst, in your sin, He sees you through that precious blood.
-THAT is peace!
+Wars and pain and death and evil acts, sickness and trauma will never cease as long as there is sin in the world, but there is peace between God and man once again, the way God intended it to be when He formed man on the sixth day of creation.
+Isaiah 53:11 says that, “…when He sees all that has been accomplished by His anguish, He will be satisfied.“ 2 Corinthians 5:21 (MEV) says, “God made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
+The beauty and magic of the Christmas season, the real reason we sing about “peace on earth” is because the wrath of God for sin was satisfied by the blood shed by His innocent, blameless Son.